15 Ways to Clean with Baking Soda

 ⦁ Oven Cleaner

-Using chemical cleaner is very dangerous to use especially in any kitchen equipment.
+Using chemical cleaners can be dangerous to use on some kitchen equipment.
 We cook our food using those and knowing that there are elements that can harm us is a bit scary.
 Instead of using harmful cleaners, just sprinkle baking soda along with vinegar over the grills, and scrub it after 30 minutes to remove the grease.

 ⦁ Microwave Cleaner